isabella232/search-promote.en-1/help/c-about-linguistics-menu/c-about-query-expansion-overrides.md

 ---
 description: You can override the expansion of search query results.
-seo-description: You can override the expansion of search query results.
-seo-title: About Query Expansion Overrides
 solution: Target
 title: About Query Expansion Overrides
 topic: Linguistics,Site search and merchandising